Ruchir Sharma: Personal life

-Asked where a constant traveler feels at home, Sharma has told interviewers “I’m from all over the place, but India remains home”.
-Born in Wellington in The Nilgiris District in the southern Indian state of Tamil Nadu, Sharma was educated in Delhi, Bombay and Singapore and has lived in New York for nearly two decades.
+Asked where a constant traveler feels at home, Sharma has told interviewers "I'm from all over the place, but India remains home".
+Born in Wellington in The Nilgiris district in the southern Indian state of Tamil Nadu, Sharma was educated in Delhi, Bombay and Singapore and has lived in New York for nearly two decades.

 Sharma has told interviewers his passions are politics, films, and sprinting.
 Since 1998, he has been leading a group of some 20 top Indian journalists on a road trip, following Indian general elections and key state assembly elections and interviewing top Indian politicians on background.

 Sharma says he tries to train as a sprinter 6 days a week, whether traveling or not.
 In 2011, he ran in the 100-meter and 4 x 100 relay events, representing India at the World Masters, an international competition for athletes over the age of 35, in Sacramento, Calif.
-He is single and lives in The New York City.
+He is single and lives in New York City.